 Topics This Term

-This term our Maths learning focuses on Statistics and multiplication & division strategies.
+This term our Maths learning focuses on multiplication & division strategies, Area and Perimeter and Fractions.
 We will be looking at a range of new concepts and applying our mathematical knowledge to solving problems.

 Outdoor Learning & PE

-Outdoor learning and PE has switched over, so 5LS will be doing Outdoor Learning first and 5BM will be doing PE first.
+Outdoor learning and PE has switched over again, so 5BM will be doing Outdoor Learning first and 5LS will be doing PE first.

 Reading at Home

-Children will also bring home a homework overview for the term with a selection of topic-related homework to choose from.
+Finally, this term’s homework sheet is coming home Friday 11th January.
+Again, there is a selection of topic-related homework to choose from.
 Over the course of the term, we would like them to complete three of the options.
 There will also be an opportunity for drop-in sessions after school, for children and their parent(s) to come in and use our school resources to complete the tasks, should you be interested.
-Dates and details of this, can be found on the homework hand out.
+Dates and details of this can be found on the homework hand out.

 Year 5 Trip

-The children have made a wonderful start to Year 5 and we are looking forward to a positive, successful year ahead.
+The children have made a wonderful start back after Christmas and we are looking forward to the fun we have ahead.